algbio/emerald-ui/README.md

 ## Quick notes

-* Leave the charactesr out when too zoomed out
-* Add explanation of the blue line
 * Crash report should tell the user to refresh the page
-* Examples should give better sequences to test
 * Try example should have a link
-* Change example sequences